 Tax Refund.
 If you have a tax refund due to you, you should request electronic payment of funds rather than a paper check.
 This will allow the IRS or FTB to deposit any refund owed to you directly into your bank account.
 You will not need to worry about mail forwarding if you change your home address or how to deposit a check made payable in U.S. dollars after you have left the United States.
 In order for this to be useful, you will need to keep your U.S. bank account open after you leave Caltech.
 You can expect a delay of at least six months on any tax refunds owed to you.

 Address Update.
 Electronic W-2s are only available for current employees.
-Please make sure that you update your forwarding address on access.caltech before you leave Caltech.
-If you need to update your address after you have left, please email Human Resources with your new address prior to December so that your W-2 document can be mailed to the correct address.
+Make sure that you update your forwarding address on access.caltech before you leave Caltech.
+If you need to update your address after you have left, email Human Resources with your new address prior to December so that your W-2 document can be mailed to the correct address.